err0r500/Clean-Architecture-in-Golang/README.md

 Dependencies go ***strictly*** from the bottom up : Infra **can depend on** Interfaces **can depend on** Usecases **can depend on** Domain

 - References to 3rd party libs & frameworks are then forbidden in layers above "Interfaces" : no `import "github.com/..."` things in your useCases or Domain!
-- You can skip steps in this dependency chain : Interface layer can of course import from Domain layer.
+- You can skip steps in this dependency chain : Interface layer can of course import from Domain layer (but the other direction is forbidden)

 ### 1 - Domain
-#### Purpose
 ***Pure business & eternal rules*** : think of the things that will be still relevant if the project was operated in a completely different context (you're building a website backend, what will stay intact if it was replaced by a call center ?).

 The product owner must able to tell you what to put in here :)